s9e/TextFormatter/docs/BBCodeMonkey.md

 Token usage in templates
 ------------------------
 Note that only unique tokens can be used in templates.
-For instance, considering the following, valid BBCode usage:
+For instance, consider the following, valid BBCode usage:

     [box color={COLOR} width={NUMBER} height={NUMBER}]{TEXT}[/box]